 National Prohibition had a profound impact upon the US wine industry.
 Not only did it have a major effect on wine producers and consumers during the 13-year period when it was in force, but the consequences linger to this day—nearly 81 years after Repeal.
 To learn more about this seminal event in the history of the US Wine Industry, VINE TALK interviewed Carla De Luca Worfolk, Director and Executive Producer of the film America’s Wine: The Legacy of Prohibition.
 Our conversation with Ms. De Luca Worfolk is divided into three parts.
 Part One covers how the wine industry and consumers coped with the impact of National Prohibition.
-The second installment focuses on how the US wine industry rebounded from near extinction to become the internationally respected producer of world-class wines it is today.
-Finally, the third installment explores the enduring legacy of Prohibition and how it has influenced industry structure, regulation and consumer attitudes towards wine.
+The second installment focuses on how the US wine industry rebounded from near extinction to become the internationally respected producer of world-class wines it is today (see: Rebuilding the US Wine Industry After Prohibition).
+Finally, the third installment explores the enduring legacy of Prohibition and how it has influenced industry structure, regulation and consumer attitudes towards wine (see: The Enduring Legacy of Prohibition).

 VT: Why were many in the wine industry shocked that Prohibition applied to wine as well as beer and distilled spirits?